TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Concepts/FileAbstractionLayer.rst

 details (where the file is stored) and allows to work with different storage forms.

-FAL also allows the editors to manage meta data that can be displayed where ever an asset is displayed.
+FAL also allows the editors to manage meta data that can be displayed wherever an asset is displayed.
 The metadata can also be used for :ref:`copyright notices <copyright>`.